• Skip to main content

 You can even hire a celebrity on Cameo to make a video about your business or product.

-Invented by a Swedish spiritual guide, the Thighmaster was originally marketed as the V-toner by an heir to the R.J.
-Reynolds Tobacco Company Joshua Reynolds, who also made a great deal of money from his version of the Mood Ring.
+Invented by a Swedish spiritual guide, the Thighmaster was originally marketed as the V-toner by Joshua Reynolds, an heir to the R.J.
+Reynolds Tobacco Company.
+Reynolds also made much money from his version of the Mood Ring.

-The idea was to have an all-purpose portable gym, but it wasn’t selling.
+The idea was an all-purpose portable gym, but it wasn’t selling.

-He immediately thought of Suzanne Somers and enlisted her help in advertising, what he renamed the Thighmaster.
+He immediately thought of Suzanne Somers and enlisted her help in advertising, which he renamed the Thighmaster.

 Within 18 months of enlisting Somers’s help, they had sold six million Thighmasters!